elatovg/daisy-modify-vm-cloudfn/README.md

 [Daisy] All workflows completed successfully.
 ```

-I went to see the serial console logs from the URL from the above output and I did see the mu custom packag installed:
+I went to see the serial console logs from the URL from the above output and I did see my custom package installed:

 ```bash
 Sep 20 17:40:51 inst-install-custom-image-q8dx9 GCEMetadataScripts[1630]: 2021/09/20 17:40:51 GCEMetadataScripts: Starting startup scripts (version 20210414.00-0ubuntu1~20.04.0).